 Recommended entry requirements

-- Nil - an interest in the construction industry would be an advantage.
+- An interest in the construction industry would be an advantage.

 Limitations to entry